TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ## Resources

+### Appendices and Codebooks

+TODO

 ### MindTrails Changes and Issues Log

 This is a log of site changes, data issues, etc., tagged by study that is privately stored by the study team.
 For log entries tagged for Calm Thinking through 12/30/2021, a note has been added indicating whether the entry (a) does not apply to data cleaning; (b) was addressed by centralized cleaning (and if so, how); and (c) needs to be considered for analysis-specific data cleaning.
 If you address an issue for a specific analysis, please note in the log how you addressed it and provide a link to your code.

 Researchers can request access to relevant information from the log by contacting the study team ([studyteam@mindtrails.org](mailto:studyteam@mindtrails.org)).

+### MindTrails Wiki

+This is a wiki with study-related information that is privately stored by the study team.

+Researchers can request access to relevant information from the wiki by contacting the study team ([studyteam@mindtrails.org](mailto:studyteam@mindtrails.org)).

 ### Outtakes: Clean "angular_training"